Picton - Wellington

 • By car: Accessible via State Highway 1; follow signs for “Picton Ferry Terminal” and allow extra time during busy sailing periods.

-Port of Wellington Guide
+Wellington Port Guide

 The Port of Wellington is New Zealand’s main ferry port on the North Island and the primary gateway for ferries from Wellington to the South Island.
 Located close to Wellington city centre, the port offers frequent ferry crossings across Cook Strait to Picton, making it an essential transport link between the two islands.